 Hyperware was a company my brother worked for at the time, and he pulled me aboard due to a deal they had brewing with McDonalds to create digital signage for the food menus which at the time didn't really exist.

-Unfortunately, the fall out from 9/11 along with the Dot-com bubble bursting resulted in a recession, and investors pulled out, and the deal died along with the project and the company in 2002.
-I remember being added to a call on a Friday afternoon where the executives gathered everyone in a room to basically say, "It's over."
+Unfortunately, the fall out from 9/11 along with the Dot-com bubble bursting resulted in a recession, and investors pulled out, and the project died along with the company in 2002.
+On a Friday afternoon, a conference call made it official when executives gathered everyone together and announced, "It's over."

 Since I have no pictures for this really, pictured to the left is "Ultracade", a product my brother was heavily involved with at Hyperware, which was an awesome classic multi-cade.
 I never worked on Ultracade directly.